top of page

 About Us

 Ever since we got our first corgi, we have loved and breed and wanted to preserve it.
-We have done our best to improve our corgis with each and every litter.
 We strive to breed to the AKC breed standard with great temperament, trainability, and a loving demeanor.
-A pembroke should never be shy nor viscous.
-Our program works to create family dogs that you can love and enjoy being with for years to come.
+A pembroke should be bold but kindly, never be shy nor vicous.

 We are a family of 8 living near LaGrange WY.
-We farm, ranch, and raise black angus cattle, quarter horse, lambs and Pembroke Welsh Corgis.
-Our kids are actively involved in 4H as well as AKC junior showmanship and all help socialize and show the puppies.
+We farm organic crops, and raise black angus cattle, quarter horses, sheep, and Pembroke Welsh Corgis.
+Our kids are actively involved with 4H, AKC junior showmanship and the junior angus association, and their horses.

 Sound structure impacts all dogs, no matter their role in life.
 Angulation - the size, length, and angles of the bones in your dog's shoulders and hips govern how effortlessly your dog moves, and if your dog feels any pain during movement.
 Better structure allows a better gait, and a better chance of remaining sound and comfortable into old age.
 A balanced dog will be more sound than an unbalanced dog, even if the angles aren't quite ideal.
 A dog with poor angulation or structure is more likely to be seriously injured.
 A well built dog will move with less effort and strain than a poorly built dog.